Gran Hermano (Spanish TV series) season 18: Controversies

 On 19 November 2019, digital newspaper El Confidencial published a video showing that Carlota Prado would have allegedly been the victim in the house of sexual abuse while drunk, perpetrated by her then partner José María López.
 Production team continued recording the reaction after showing her the video footage.
 Many (at least 30) sponsor companies retired advertisement from Gran Hermano VIP 7 after this incident.

+On 18 April 2023, José María López was sentenced to 15 months in prison for sexually assaulting a reality show contestant.